Actor Rick Moranis sucker-punched in head on Upper West Side of Manhattan

 It happened Thursday at 7:24 a.m. on West 70th street near Central Park West.

+MORE NYC NEWS: Man wanted for stealing baseball caps, biting, attacking elderly men

-Moranis hurt his head, back, and hip in the attack and went to the hospital for evaluation.
+Moranis hurt his head, back, and hip in the attack, but was able to take himself to the hospital, and later, to the police station to report the incident.

-Moranis may be best known for his work on "Ghostbusters," "Honey, I Shrunk the Kids," "Little Shop of Horrors," among many others.
+Moranis shot to fame in the 1980s as a star of the sketch comedy series "Second City Television," before landing roles in blockbuster movies like "Ghostbusters" and "Honey I Shrunk the Kids."
+He put acting aside in the last 1990s to focus on raising his children, but has made occasional appearances since.

 Anyone with information in regard to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).